w3f/polkadot-spec/docs/id-weights.md

 ### -sec-num- Practical Example \#1: `request_judgement` {#id-practical-example-1-request_judgement}

 In Polkadot, accounts can save information about themselves on-chain, known as the "Identity Info".
 This includes information such as display name, legal name, email address and so on.
 Polkadot offers a set of trusted registrars, entities elected by a Polkadot public referendum, which can verify the specified contact addresses of the identities, such as Email, and vouch on whether the identity actually owns those accounts.
 This can be achieved, for example, by sending a challenge to the specified address and requesting a signature as a response.
-The verification is done off-chain, while the final judgement is saved onchain, directly in the corresponding Identity Info.
-It’s also note worthy that Identity Info can contain additional fields, set manually by the corresponding account holder.
+The verification is done off-chain, while the final judgement is saved on-chain, directly in the corresponding Identity Info.
+It’s also noteworthy that Identity Info can contain additional fields, set manually by the corresponding account holder.

 Information such as legal name must be verified by ID card or passport submission.

-The function `request_judgement` from the `identity` pallet allows users to request judgement from a specific registrar.
+The function `request_judgement` from the `identity` pallet allows users to request judgment from a specific registrar.

 ```
 (func $request_judgement (param $req_index int) (param $max_fee int))